TheJunkler/Microcontroller-Sensor-Graphing/README.md

 ### Java Programming

 <b>First Iteration</b>

 With a steam of serial data now available, I then created a java program to take the data from one of the desired sensors on the Arduino (via USB port) and plots the stream in real-time to a line graph.

+// GIF OF DATA STREAM ON GRAPH

+This worked great!
+The only issue was that this program could only read one of the sensors at a time, so I began work to add multiple streams to the graphing software

 <b> Libraries Used </b>